History of Goan Catholics: Modern era

 In 1787, inspired by the French Revolution, several Goan Catholic priests, unhappy with the process of promotion within the Church and other discriminatory practices of the Portuguese, organized the Pinto Revolt against the Portuguese.
 Though it was an unsuccessful revolt, it was the first open revolt against the Portuguese from within Goa.
-Britain gained control of Goa twice, the first time in 1797–1798 and the second time from 1802–1813.
 In 1843, the capital was moved to Panjim and by the mid-18th century the area under occupation by the Portuguese expanded to Goa's present day limits.
 By this time the Portuguese Empire started declining and further resistance to their occupation in Goa started gaining momentum.
 After the rest of India gained independence in 1947 Portugal refused to relinquish Goa.
 On 18 December 1961, India moved in with troops and after hostilities that lasted 36 hours, forced the Portuguese administration to surrender.
 On 30 May 1987, Goa was elevated as India's 25th state.

 During the 1970s, coastal communication increased between Bombay and Goa, after introduction of ships by the London-based trade firm Shepherd.
 These ships facilitated the entry of Goan Catholics to Bombay.